 These are the very definition of decadence.
 It may have become my favorite apple season dessert!
 The flavor of apples is very present, the texture of the nutty cake is almost molten, and the salted butterscotch glaze is frankly just out of this world.
 You might want to spread it on your morning toast!
 This is a very sweet dessert that will also please those who claim they don’t like dessert too much because of the way it balances sweet and salty.
 Be advised: you eat a small piece of these Brown Butter Apple Blondies, and then you’ve got to go for seconds and thirds.
 And it’s okay because it’s a special dessert for special occasions.
 Bring it to a potluck or a birthday party and I promise you’ll be the star of the event!

-A note about brown butter: browning butter is an extra step but a worthwhile one, especially when making blondies.
-The process evaporates the excess water contained in butter, which then allows the milk solids to brown.
+You may think browning butter is a superfluous step, but I assure you it’s a worthwhile one, especially when making blondies.
+Browning butter evaporates the excess water contained in butter, which then allows the milk solids to brown.
 Brown butter adds an irresistibly nutty, toasted flavor to sweet and savory dishes—try it once and I bet you’ll want to make it again and again!
-If you’ve never browned butter before, you might be wary of the process but you shouldn’t be: it’s quick and easy.
+If you’ve never browned butter before, you might be wary of the process but you shouldn’t be: it’s quick and effortless.
 My advice is to use a light-colored saucepan so you can keep a close eye on the butter changing as it boils away.
-For a detailed how-to, check out this illustrated walk-through from the Serious Eats website: How to Brown Butter.

 In a small bowl, whisk the flour, baking powder, and baking soda together.
 Set aside.